Effect of quantum jumps on non-Hermitian system: formalism

 where $\vert r_n\rangle$ and $\vert l_n\rangle$ are the right and left eigenvectors of $H$.
-In the following discussion, we will follow the biorthonormal relation $\langle l_n\vert r_n\rangle=\delta_{mn}$, and the completeness relation \cite{brody2014biorthogonal}.
+In the following discussion, we will follow the biorthonormal relation $\langle l_m\vert r_n\rangle=\delta_{mn}$, and the completeness relation \cite{brody2014biorthogonal}

 Since the biorthonormal eigenvectors are also complete \cite{brody2014biorthogonal}, we can use them to expand the density matrix.
-Following Ref.\cite{yi2001effective}, we can obtain an effective Hamiltonian as long as a relation between the state of the composite system and the density matrix of the open system is fixed.
-The details can be found in Appendix \ref{app:effectH}.
-We should address that once the relation is established, the effective Hamiltonian is unique.
-Here is the effective Hamiltonian,
+Following Ref. \cite{yi2001effective}, we can obtain an effective Hamiltonian as long as the mapping between the composite system and the density operator is specified.
+Here we generalize this theory taking different set of eigenstates as the basis.
+The details of the generalization can be found in Appendix \ref{app:effectH}.
+We should address that once the relation is established, the effective Hamiltonian is unique